 The war caused the extinction of the inhabitants on Pitcairn and Henderson Islands.
-So, when the islands were discovered by the Europeans in the 17th century, they were uninhibited.
+So, when the islands were discovered by the Europeans in the 17th century, they were uninhabited.

 In 1791, on a mission to find the Bounty mutineers, Royal Navy Captain Edwards rediscovered Ducie Island while sailing on HMS Pandora.
 The island was named after a Royal Navy captain, Francis Reynolds-Moreton, 3rd Baron Ducie.